-To ensure your child’s potential is being maximised at the College, it is essential that you:
+We can appreciate that, at times, students cannot attend every day for various reasons.
+However, to ensure your child’s potential is maximised at the College, it is essential that parents and guardians:

-- Provide the school with an explanation if your child is away
+- Provide the College with an explanation if your child is away

-- Contact the school if you are having difficulty getting your child to school
+- Contact the College if you are having difficulty getting your child to school

 - Arrange personal shopping trips with your child or birthday celebrations out of school hours